 Evaluate your room.

-Design your sleep environment to establish the conditions you need for sleep – cool, quiet, dark, comfortable and free of interruptions.
-Also make your bedroom reflective of the value you place on sleep.
-Check your room for noise or other distractions, including a bed partner's sleep disruptions such as snoring, light, and a dry or hot environment.
-Consider using blackout curtains, eye shades, ear plugs, "white noise," humidifiers, fans and other devices.
+Design your sleep environment to establish the conditions you need for sleep.
+Your bedroom should be cool – between 60 and 67 degrees.
+Your bedroom should also be free from any noise that can disturb your sleep.
+Finally, your bedroom should be free from any light.
+Check your room for noises or other distractions.
+This includes a bed partner's sleep disruptions such as snoring.
+Consider using blackout curtains, eye shades, ear plugs, "white noise" machines, humidifiers, fans and other devices.

 Sleep on a comfortable mattress and pillows.